Santos Casani: Dance career

 Following his World War I military service, and despite his severe injuries and operations, Casani took up judo and began a new career as a professional dancer and dance instructor in London.
 In late 1921 he began using the name Santos Casani, which he considered more marketable for a dancer.
 In 1923, he partnered with dancer Jose Lennard to form a popular exhibition dance team.
 They became well known for their public performances, including a famous stunt in which they danced the Charleston on top of a moving London taxicab for a famous Pathé newsreel.
-In 1925 he made his name change official, settling on "Santos Casani" for the remainder of his life.
+In 1925 he made his name change official, settling on "Casani" for the remainder of his life.

 Casani operated a large ballroom dance school in London (first at 43 Knightsbridge and later at 90 Regent Street) and was known for his instructional materials and public dance demonstrations.
 He authored two self-teaching dance books, including Casani's Self-Tutor of Ballroom Dancing (1927) and Casani's Home Teacher: Ballroom Dancing Made Easy (1936).
 In 1933, he opened The Casani Club on Regent Street, which became a fashionable venue for dance and social events.
 He was declared bankrupt in 1938 as a result of overextending himself with his club in London and his association with Firbeck Hall, Yorkshire.